Become more empathetic with AI coaching

 Tapping into our shared humanity helps move us to action.
 So if you want to be more compassionate, try putting a face to the suffering.

-For instance, maybe you want to do something to alleviate hunger in your local community, but you can’t motivate yourself to sign up to volunteer or send a donation.
-Instead, try looking up one profile of someone who frequents your local food bank or ask a local charity if they can tell you about an individual who has benefited from their services.
+For instance, maybe you want to do something to alleviate hunger in your local community, but you can’t motivate yourself to sign up as a volunteer, or send a donation.

-Research suggests that being able to see the plight of an individual human being is more motivating than seeing a group of people or seeing statistics when it comes to helping others.
+Research suggests that being able to see the plight of an individual human being is more motivating than seeing a group of people or seeing statistics when it comes to helping others.15 Ask a local charity if they can tell you about an individual who has benefited from their services or check out their website for testimonials and photos.

 14. Stop using dehumanizing language

-So as innocuous as it may seem in the heat of the moment, refrain from describing your grumpy neighbor as a “monster” or calling your ex a “dog.”
+So as innocuous as it may seem in the heat of the moment, refrain from describing your grumpy neighbor as a 'monste” or calling your ex a 'dog'.

 Words matter, and dehumanizing language diminishes one’s capacity to feel empathy for another human being.